 1. Infants up to 11 months receive a vaccination through the National Immunisation Programme.

-2. Everyone born between 1-1-1953 and 31-12-1956 will receive an invitation for vaccination against pneumococcal disease via their GP in autumn 2022.
-On the Dutch Caribbean islands all people aged between 60 and 80 will receive an invitation from their islands physician.
+2. Everyone born in 1965 or 1947 or prior will receive an invitation for vaccination against pneumococcal disease via their GP in autumn 2025.
+On the Dutch Caribbean islands all people aged between 60 and older will receive an invitation from their island’s physician.

 If you are not in these groups and would still like to be vaccinated, consult with your GP to see whether it is possible.
 If you request the vaccine yourself, please note that there are costs involved.